You are here:

-EPA provides technical support for China’s development of domestic fuel and freight policies, supports development of methodologies for collecting and managing greenhouse gas emissions data, provides technical assistance on the design and implementation of multi-pollutant emission control programs that reduce conventional pollutants and greenhouse gases, and is engaging in dialogues on energy efficiency in new and existing buildings.
+EPA provides technical support for China’s development of domestic fuel and freight policies and best practices in greening ports and vessels, supports development of methodologies for collecting and managing greenhouse gas emissions data, provides technical assistance on the design and implementation of multi-pollutant emission control programs that reduce conventional pollutants and greenhouse gases, and is engaging in dialogues on energy efficiency in new and existing buildings.

 Improving Air Quality: